mibur1/psy111/book/introduction/1_Setup/2_Usage.md

 pip install numpy
 ```

 If you then again type `pip list`, you will see that the list of installed packages now includes the NumPy.
-There are more things you can do with Micromamba, and if needed, you can refer to the [conda cheatsheet](https://docs.conda.io/projects/conda/en/4.6.0/_downloads/52a95608c49671267e40c689e0bc00ca/conda-cheatsheet.pdf) for more information as the usage is identical (just make sure to use `micromamba` instead of `conda`).
+There are more things you can do with Miniforge, and if needed, you can refer to the [conda cheatsheet](https://docs.conda.io/projects/conda/en/4.6.0/_downloads/52a95608c49671267e40c689e0bc00ca/conda-cheatsheet.pdf) for more information.
 ---

 ## The Python interpeter